 1. Testimonial Injustice

 Testimony involves someone sharing their knowledge with someone else.
-Testimony typically happens when people communicate: e.g., telling directions, reporting the news, writing a research paper.
+Testimony typically happens when people communicate: e.g., giving directions, reporting the news, writing a research paper.
 Testimony isn’t just statements in a courtroom: whenever we gain knowledge from other people, we rely on testimony.
 Testimony is credible when there’s good reason to believe that what’s claimed is true, when the person testifying knows what they claim to know.

 A speaker suffers testimonial injustice when their testimony is judged to be not or less credible because of prejudice and not because the testimony itself is unreasonable.
 These prejudices can be related to race, gender, accent, age, and others and impact people in many areas of life: economic, educational, professional, sexual, legal, political, religious, and more.
 Testimonial injustices caused by such prejudices constitute the central cases of testimonial injustice.